Setup & teardown scripts

 Request

-Request properties are exposed a standard Javascript object.
+Request properties are exposed as a standard JavaScript object.
 This object is available in both setup and teardown scripts.

 property | description | type |